TheWolfpacker - Scouting North Carolina

 Scouting North Carolina

-The battles have been fierce in recruiting and the hope was that both teams had a bowl trip on the line.
-NC State lost 28-26 to Georgia Tech last Thursday, so there won’t be a bowl game on the line for the Wolfpack, but they’d love nothing else than to also ensure the Tar Heels are home for the holiday’s.
+The battles have been fierce in recruiting, and the hope was that both teams would have a bowl trip on the line.
+NC State's postseason hopes were dashed after it lost 28-26 to Georgia Tech last Thursday, but the Wolfpack would love nothing more than to also ensure the Tar Heels are home for the holidays.
+UNC needs one more win to qualify for a bowl.

 Five North Carolina Football Players To Watch

 Sophomore wide receiver Dyami Brown — The speedy 6-foot-1, 195-pound Brown has found his stride this season.
 The former Rivals.com four-star prospect out of Charlotte (N.C.)
-West Mecklenburg was inconsistent as a freshman, with 17 catches for 173 yards and a touchdown.
+West Mecklenburg High was inconsistent as a freshman, with 17 catches for 173 yards and a touchdown.
 His hands have become steadier and he has jumped to 40 receptions for 797 yards and 10 scores.
 He dominated Virginia to the tune of six receptions for 202 yards and three touchdowns in a 38-31 loss Nov.
-2. He has caught a 40-yard pass in six of his 10 games played this season.
+2. He has caught a pass for at least 40 yards in six of his 10 games played this season.

 Junior running back/kick returner Michael Carter — The well-rounded Carter leads UNC with 122.7 all-purpose yards per game.
 He has rushed 143 times for 822 yards and three touchdowns, caught 18 passes for 141 yards and two scores and is averaging 25.8 yards on 15 kickoff returns, with a long of 75.
 The 5-10, 200-pounder topped the 100-yard mark for the first time last Saturday, rushing nine times for 159 yards and three scores in the 56-7 win over Mercer.
-He also had 16 carries for 99 yards in the near-upset against Clemson on Sept.
-28. Carter has played in 31 games, rushing 324 times for 1,978 yards and 13 scores.
+He also had 16 carries for 99 yards in the near-upset against No. 4 Clemson Sept.
+28.

+Freshman quarterback Sam Howell — The former Monroe (N.C.)
+Sun Valley star, who was a Rivals.com four-star, has seamlessly made the transition to college football.
+Howell originally picked Florida State, but following the departure of Seminoles offensive coordinator Walt Bell and the coaching change at UNC, he switched to the Tar Heels.

 Senior defensive tackle Jason Strowbridge — The 6-5, 285-pounder has 41 tackles, 6.5 tackles for loss, three sacks and one forced fumble in 10 games played this season.
-He was named ACC defensive lineman of the week Oct.
-28, after he had 10 tackles, 2.5 tackles for loss, 1.5 sacks, one forced fumble and one fumble recovery in the win over Duke.
-Strowbridge has 123 career tackles in 42 games, plus 11.5 sacks and 22.0 tackles for loss.
-He had a then career-high eight tackles, half a tackle for loss and broke up a pass against NC State last year.
-Strowbridge was named honorable mention All-ACC last year.
+He was named ACC Defensive Lineman of the Week Oct.
+28 after he had 10 tackles, 2.5 tackles for loss, 1.5 sacks, one forced fumble and one fumble recovery in the win over Duke.
+He had a then career-high eight tackles, half a tackle for loss and a pass breakup against NC State last year.
+Strowbridge was named honorable mention All-ACC in 2018.

 Junior inside linebacker Chazz Surratt — The 6-3, 230-pound Surratt was expected to be the UNC quarterback of the future coming out of Denver (N.C.)
 East Lincoln High.
 The lefty had originally picked Duke before flipping to North Carolina.
 The quarterback dream crashed after his freshman year when he threw for 1,342 yards and eight touchdowns, and rushed for 210 yards and five touchdowns.
-The injuries started to pile up, dating to the end of his senior year in high school, and he was suspended four games for selling shoes in 2018.
-He eventually moved to linebacker under coach Mack Brown and now leads in four key categories — 100 tackles, 11.5 tackles for loss, five sacks and eight quarterback hurries.
-He also has an interception, fumble recovery and forced fumble.
+The injuries started to pile up, dating to the end of his senior year in high school, and he was suspended four games in 2018 for selling shoes.
+He moved to linebacker under coach Mack Brown and now leads in four key categories — 100 tackles, 11.5 tackles for loss, five sacks and eight quarterback hurries.
+He also has an interception, a fumble recovery and a forced fumble.

 What To Watch For From North Carolina Football